co-li/ArchBot/README.md

-## ArchBot
+# ArchBot
-A bot for searching the ArchWiki, Arch Linux packages, and AUR Currently, the only way to change the bot prefix is by editing `bot.py`
+A Discord bot written in Python for searching the ArchWiki, Arch Linux packages, and AUR Currently, the only way to change the bot prefix is by editing `bot.py`

-# Requirements
+## Requirements
 **ArchBot** requires:
 - [Python 3.5 or newer](https://www.python.org/)
 - [Discord.py](https://github.com/Rapptz/discord.py)